New Patient Exam

 - Screenings for oral cancer.

-Your dentist or dental hygienist will also likely provide you with a quick reminder on proper home care and brushing techniques.
+Your dentist or dental hygienist will also likely provide you with a reminder on proper home care and brushing techniques.